 Abstract

 There are two major perspectives on group conflict in political science.
-One, which I refer to as the bargaining perspective, considers group conflict the result of information and commitment problems.
-The other, which I refer to as the identity perspective, considers group conflict the result of the prejudice and other negative emotions that naturally arise between groups or arise when groups compete for resources.
-These two perspectives are rarely combined, but their synthesis could benefit both literature’s attempts to understand group conflict and craft policies to reduce it.
+One, which I refer to as the bargaining perspective, considers group conflict as the result of information and commitment problems.
+The other, which I refer to as the identity perspective, considers group conflict as the result of the prejudice and other negative emotions that naturally arise between groups or arise when groups compete for resources.
+These two perspectives are rarely combined, but their synthesis could benefit both literatures’ attempts to understand group conflict and craft policies to reduce it.
 In this paper, I apply insights about group biases from the identity perspective to the bargaining perspective’s framework of information and commitment problems.
-I show how a solution originating from the identity perspective, intergroup contact, alleviates information and and commitment problems.
+I show how a solution originating from the identity perspective, intergroup contact, alleviates information and commitment problems.
 I then use farmer-pastoralist conflict in Nigeria as an illustrative example of how to understand group conflict using both perspectives.
 I close by proposing six policy implications of combining these perspectives and offering five avenues for future research.

 Keywords: political psychology, bargaining, group conflict, intergroup contact